pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 - Meta-information for the cluster itself: in `meta.yaml` (this file is located at the top level of the directory that stores collected data)
 - Monitoring data: in the `/monitor` file directory.
 The monitoring data is compressed by default and cannot be viewed directly.
 To directly view the JSON files with monitoring data, disable compression with the `--compress-metrics=false` parameter when collecting data.

-### Upload data
+### Step 4.
+Upload data

 To provide cluster diagnostic data to PingCAP technical support staff, you need to upload the data to the Clinic Server first, and then send the data link to the staff.
-Clinic Server is a cloud service that stores and shares diagnostic data securely.
+The Clinic Server is a cloud service that stores and shares diagnostic data securely.

 Depending on the network connection of the cluster, you can choose one of the following methods to upload data:

 - Methods 1: if the network where the cluster is located can directly connect to the Clinic Server, you can [directly upload data using the upload command](#method-1-upload-directly).
 - Methods 2: if the network where the cluster is located cannot directly connect to the Clinic Server, you need to [pack the data and then upload it](#method-2-pack-and-upload-data).

-#### Method 1: Upload directly
+#### Method 1.
+Upload directly

 If the network where the cluster is located can directly connect to the Clinic Server, you can directly upload the folder with collected data obtained in [Step 2: Collect data](#step-2-collect-data) using the following command: